aiobofh/cutest/README.rst

 Organize your directories
 -------------------------

-The CUTest framework make some expectations but should be fairly flexible by default the paths are set to support a flat structure with test-case source files and design under test source files in the same folder.
+The CUTest framework make some assumptions, but should be fairly flexible.
+By default the paths are set to support a flat structure with test-case source files and design under test source files in the same folder.